Redwood Shores, CA, 94065

 If you are a serious bicycle rider you can go around most of Redwood Shores and then continue north via the SF Bay Trail around Foster City and up San Francisco Airport.
 It is long but all flat.

 In the center of Redwood Shores is a large artificial lagoon.
-Besides providing nice scenery for parks, homes, and businesses it was also designed to include a 200-meter course for rowing regattas.
-Stanford University often races here in Pac-12 Conference and national rowing competitions.
-The Stanford Rowing & Sailing Center, where the crew teams start practice at 4:30 am in the morning, is in Bair Island just south of Redwood Shores.
+Besides providing nice scenery for parks, homes, and businesses it was also designed to include a short 200-meter course for rowing regattas.
+Stanford University often races here in the spring (e.g., The Stanford Invitational, The Pac-12 Challenge, and The Big Row vs Cal all in 2014).
+The Stanford Rowing & Sailing Center, where the crew teams start practice at 4:30 am in the morning, is at Bair Island just south of Redwood Shores.

 Worthy of special note is the unusually nice Redwood Shores public library, a pleasant place to browse and one of the nicest libraries we have ever seen.
 It has several nature exhibits, a cafe, many computers and other library facilities.
 Immediately behind the library are more nature trails; see picture below.